arya-tama/chewing_detection/README.md

 ![An image](images/signal.JPG)<!-- .element height="10%" width="10%" -->

-The test results show the algorithm can achieve a recognition performance of 80.95% by selecting a certain classifier.
+Based on 20 different tests, the algorithm can achieve a recognition performance of 80.95% by selecting a certain classifier.
+It shows our online bite detection has a good potential for further development.

 ![An image](images/roc.png)<!-- .element height="10%" width="10%" -->